 Unlinking also leaves tags and categories in place, because VMs in your cloud SDDC might still be using those tags.

 Ensure that you have network connectivity between your SDDC management gateway and your SSO Domain.

 - Log into the appropriate system.

-- If you linked your cloud SDDC and your on-premises data center from the vCenter Cloud Gateway, log into the vCenter Cloud Gateway UI.
+- If you linked your cloud SDDC and your on-premises data center from the VMware Cloud Gateway, log into the VMware Cloud Gateway UI.

 - If you linked your cloud SDDC and your on-premises data center from the cloud vCenter Server, log in to the vSphere Client for your SDDC.